Dania Ramirez: Other media

 Ramirez has appeared in several magazine spreads.
 She has also been listed in several of the world's top publications' "Sexiest Ladies of the Year" lists.
 In 2009, she was added to the roster of models for CoverGirl Cosmetics.
 In January 2010, Ramirez and Queen Latifah launched the company's "Clean Makeup for Clean Water Campaign".

 Personal life

-Dania dated Soul Plane director Jessy Terrero until 2008.
-She became engaged in September 2011 to director John Beverly "Bev" Land.
+Ramirez dated Soul Plane director Jessy Terrero until 2008.
+In September 2011, she became engaged to director John Beverly "Bev" Land.
 The couple married on the beach in Punta Cana, Dominican Republic on February 16, 2013.
-Land has a son, Kai Miles, with former wife Sharon Leal.
+Ramirez is the stepmother to Land's son from his previous marriage to Sharon Leal.

 On July 15, 2013, Ramirez announced that she was pregnant with twins.
-That December, she gave birth to fraternal boy-girl twins.
+That December, she gave birth to boy-girl twins.